hcoyle91/BasicCAD/README.md

  - Cube with 4 rods
  - Bracket to hold everything
  - Spinner shaft that rotates with the Cube
+I then had to asseble them in a cool way were they spin together.

  ### Evidence